LyangHiga/pathfinding-visualizer/README.md

 ### Using Decrease Key instead of Reinsert

-In this last commit I decided to use Decrease key when we found a new min distance to any node instead of reinserting the same node with its new distance, this means that we only make n dequeues because we insert each node just one time.
+In this last commit I decided to use Decrease key when we found a new min distance to any node instead of reinserting the same node with its new distance, this means that we only make n dequeues because we insert each node just one time, in the worst case.
 [4]

-To implement Decrease Key I use a hash table (javascript object) to map keys to indexes.
+To implement Decrease Key I use a hash table (javascript object) to map Vals to indexes.
 [5]

-PS: In my Heap implementation I changed 'keys' with 'values', how they are usually named, but it works as expected

 ### Browser Console